Generali expands presence in Malaysia via Axa deal

-MILAN/PARIS/KUALA LUMPUR (Reuters) -Italy’s top insurer Generali has agreed to buy Axa’s insurance assets in Malaysia and take full ownership of a joint-venture it runs in the country to strengthen its local presence.
+PARIS, June 22 (Reuters) - Italy's top insurer Generali (GASI.MI) has agreed to buy Axa's (AXAF.PA) insurance assets in Malaysia and take full ownership of a joint-venture it runs in the country to strengthen its local presence.

 The deals will turn Generali into the second-biggest player in Malaysia's Property and Casualty (P&C) insurance market while also allowing the company to enter the local life insurance sector, it said on Tuesday.